sgortz/sgortz/README.md

  # Welcome 👋

-🙋🏻‍♀️ I'm a frontend-driven, backend-enthusiast, and plant freak 🪴 software engineer.
+🙋🏻‍♀️ I'm a full-stack software engineer.

 🤍 I'm really passionate about projects that challenge me, and I dislike the feeling of being stuck in my comfort zone.

-🌟 My tech stack: C#, JS and Python.
+🌟 My tech stack: C#, JS (React), Python, AWS.

-👩‍💻 Next on the study list: Go and Java.

 ## Enough about me, what about you?
 Let's chat!
  [![Linkedin][linkedin-badge]][linkedin-url]